Find answers to frequently asked questions

-An email is sent when new files are ready.
+You will receive an email when new files are ready.
 Use the File Delivery API to automate detection of new files.

 Files are compressed using gzip.
 No other compression options are available.

-Before publishing, an automated quality system reviews each delivery to ensure fill rates of each attribute is normal.
-For new and ad-hoc deliveries, a people manually check every delivery for quality.
+Before publishing, an automated quality system reviews each delivery for abnormalities.
+For new and ad-hoc deliveries, Infogroup employees manually verify each delivery.

 The File Delivery API provides an MD5 hash for each file, can be used to perform checksum integrity.

-Incremental Files begin generation after midnight UTC.
+Incremental Files begin generation after 8:00am UTC.
 File generation times vary depending on the file size.

-Import the files in chronological order to ensure that you end up with the most current data.
+Import Incremental Files in chronological order to ensure that you end up with the most current data.

-Process the monthly file as soon as it is available, and make further updates with the Incremental Files.mental Files from the 2nd through 5th.
+Process the monthly file as soon as it is available, and make further updates with the Incremental Files.

 Monthly files are typically available between the 1st and the 5th of each month.
-Weekly files generate every Monday at midnight UTC.
-Daily files generate every night at midnight UTC.
+Weekly files generate every Monday at 8:00am UTC.
+Daily files generate every night at 8:00am UTC.